Massive NYC power outage slows midtown Manhattan to a crawl, cripples subways

-Parts of midtown Manhattan were slowed to a crawl tonight as a widespread power outage affected parts of New York City.
-Some of the city’s typically most bustling neighborhoods—including the sections of the theater district, Times Square, and Upper West Side—were left without power, and a number of subway lines were forced to either skip stations or halt operations.
+Parts of midtown Manhattan were slowed to a crawl tonight as a widespread power outage affected a busy swath of New York City.
+Some of the city’s typically most bustling neighborhoods—including sections of the theater district, Times Square, and the Upper West Side—were left without power, and a number of subway lines were forced to either skip stations or halt operations.

 Con Edison, the city’s power supplier, said on Twitter it was responding to the situation, although for many residents and tourists trapped in the darkness, it was not responding quickly enough.